shreyan-mittal/whatsapp-order-automation/README.md

 An end-to-end automation pipeline that receives WhatsApp orders, extracts structured data using AI, validates products, routes to delivery boys, and logs everything to Google Sheets — with zero manual intervention.

-Built for a water distribution business handling 100–200 daily orders across multiple areas.
+Built for a water distribution business handling 100–200 daily orders across multiple areas of Vadodara, Gujarat.

 ---